Chung Il-kwon: Military Career

 Due to his excellent grades in school, Chung won a place at the Manchukuo Imperial Army academy in Mukden, from which he graduated in September 1937.
 Again, his performance was regarded as excellent, and he was sent on to attend the 55th class of the Imperial Japanese Army Academy in Tokyo, where he specialized in cavalry operations.
 He also assumed the Japanese name Nakajima Ikken (中島一權).
 During the Pacific War, he served in the Manchukuo Imperial Army as a military police captain.
 Following the Soviet invasion of Manchuria at the end of World War II, he was briefly captured by Soviet forces and interrogated by the KGB.

 Chung graduated from the first class of the Korea Military Academy in 1946 and was commissioned into the South Korean army.
 He was in Hawaii undergoing military training at the start of the Korean War.
 He arrived in Korea on June 30, and was immediately promoted to major general and replaced General Chae Byong-duk as commander of the Republic of Korea Army.
 Serving as a tactical commander and then major general in the Korean War, Chung Il Kwon, organized the South Korean soldiers at Inchon.
 His initial responsibilities included regrouping the routed South Korean military forces and coordinating their efforts with the United Nations Command.

-He was the commander of all ROK forces in Pusan from July–August, which would place him at the attack of Inchon.
+He was the commander of all ROK forces in Pusan from July–August, which would place him at the Battle of Incheon.
 This was known for incapacitated the North Korean Army and leaving him a well-known war hero.
 He returned to the United States for additional training in July 1951 following the National Defense Corps Incident and the Geochang massacre.
 However, on his return in July 1952 he was demoted by President Syngman Rhee to a divisional command and sent to a front-line combat unit.
 Three months later, he was promoted to deputy commander of the IX Corps (United States) commanding front line UN forces in numerous offensives and counteroffensives.
 Three months after this, he was again promoted to command the ROK II Corps, which he held until the end of the war.